GandhiNN/gandhinn.github.io/_drafts/2025-08-18-effective-memory-allocation-a-case-study-using-aws-sdk-for-rust.md

 sudo apt install heaptrack heaptrack-gui
 {% endhighlight %}

-Heaptrack works with Rust binaries out of the box i.e. don't run it like `heaptrack cargo run`, as this will profile Cargo's memory usage instead of our application.
-The Rust programs should also include the corresponding symbols.
-This means that if you are building in release mode, make sure debug symbols are enabled in Cargo.toml:
+Heaptrack supports Rust binaries natively, so it's important to run it directly on your compiled application, not via heaptrack cargo run, which would end up profiling Cargo itself rather than your actual code.
+Additionally, ensure your Rust binaries include the necessary debug symbols.
+If you're building in release mode, double-check that debug symbols are enabled in your Cargo.toml to get meaningful profiling results.:

 {% highlight toml %}
 [profile.release]